kelvinmasari-glitch/NBA-ANALYSIS/README.md

 - Monitor player efficiency metrics to inform lineup decisions and strategy

 Dashboard Overview / Screenshots
-The Power BI dashboard provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.
+The Excel dashboard provides an interactive overview of player and team performance, enabling stakeholders to drill down into key metrics and trends.

 !dashboard/screenshot.png

 Tools Used
+- Excel
 - Power BI

 Project Repository Structure
 - `/data`: Raw and processed data files
-- `/dashboard`: Power BI dashboard file and screenshot
+- `/dashboard`: Excel dashboard file and screenshot
 - `/docs`: Project documentation and README

 How to Reproduce
 1. Clone the repository and navigate to the project directory
-2. Open Power BI dashboard: `dashboard/nba_analysis.pbix`
+2. Open Excel dashboard: `dashboard/nba_analysis.pbix`
 3. Review data and insights in the dashboard

 Conclusion